MSI Testing – Microsatellite Instability Testing

 BRAF Mutation Testing

 BRAF tests for the V-600 E mutation in the BRAF gene.
-A BRAF test should be done if the MSI test is positive and the MSH1/PMS2 test is positive for decreased proteins.
-If the BRAF is positive also, this lowers the risk of having Lynch Syndrome as the cause of the cancer.
+A BRAF test should be done if the MSI test is positive and the MSH1/PMS2 test is abnormal with decreased proteins (no methylation).
+If the BRAF is positive (shows methylation), this lowers the risk of having Lynch Syndrome as the cause of the cancer.
 It is instead a different type of tumor causing an “epigenetic” effect.
 This occurs when the tumor alters the proteins after they are made, so they do not function properly.
 The BRAF mutation is associated with birth defects and the following cancers: non-Hodgkin lymphoma, colorectal cancer, malignant melanoma, papillary thyroid carcinoma, non-small cell lung carcinoma, and adenocarcinoma of lung.
 BRAF testing costs about $200-$300.
 If the BRAF testing is negative, testing should proceed for the MLH1 gene, to confirm Lynch Syndrome.

 After analyzing the results of the MSI, IHC, and BRAF testing, the next step is gene testing.
 Currently, there are commercial genetic tests for MSH2, MLH1, and MSH6 variants and these tests cost about $1,000 each.
 To keep costs down, the most cost effective approach is to perform these tests based on prior test results.
 For positive MSI testing with negative MLH1/PMS2 complex with a negative BRAF, testing for the MLH1 should be done.
 If the MSH2/MSH6 complex is low, test the MSH2 gene first.
 If that is normal, proceed with MSH6 testing.